jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Just so, we can also stop using our tools as toys and start wielding them as lightsabers to fight for a better way of life.
 We've just been waiting for a new philosophy to turn them on and bring on the Computer Age.
 That's Techvolution, a philosophy that turns extras into heroic player gods who are hell-bent on winning the game of civilization.

 https://www.youtube.com/watch?v=J2Pjudf0810
 _Here's a small sample of red/blue cable singing to the choir.
-This is just like Protestants and Catholics fighting in Europe so many years ago.
 This sermon was about a campaign speech by Ms. Obama.
 No surprise, one side hated it, the other loved it.
 It was just a speech.
 How could it change the world either for better or worse?
-Since Right and Left ideologues can't make Floatplane, or repair your broken laptop, or make any product you might need, they fight instead.
+Since Right and Left ideologues can't make Floatplane, or repair your broken laptop, or make any product you might need, they distract with bickering instead.
+Notice how the fact that a new political party wont change government all that much is never talked about.
 This bullshit only works as long as you listen._

 ## Once We Believe in a New philosophy, We'll Reach for the Stars